 In recent months the Isle of Wight High Court Case has been settled with the result that in-term holidays will continue to be denied across the country.
 What this means for Firbeck is that if a holiday request form is submitted to school it will always be unauthorised unless there are exceptional circumstances, as determined by the Head of School.
-If a parent takes their children out of school anyway, or does not submit an application this could result in a penalty notice/fine being issued.
+If a parent takes their children out of school anyway or does not submit an application this could result in a penalty notice/fine being issued.

-I hope that as a parent you will continue to support school in our fundamental goal of educating your children.
-If you would like to discuss this further please feel free to contact school.
+I hope that as a parent you will continue to support the school in our fundamental goal of educating your children.
+If you would like to discuss this further please feel free to contact the school.